Umami Pot

 • Recipe card

 Japanese Pickled Whole Cucumbers are a type of Japanese pickle made by peeling the skin of Japanese cucumbers vertically at intervals and then soaking them in a seasoned solution.
-Peeling the cucumbers at intervals allows the flavors to penetrate the interior, while leaving some of the skin intact preserves the crunchy texture.
-It is a popular dish not only on dining tables but also at festival stalls in Japan.
+Peeling the cucumbers this way allows the flavors to penetrate more easily, while the remaining skin helps retain their crunch.
+It is a popular dish not only at home but also at festival stalls in Japan.

-This pickle dish can be made simply by soaking cucumbers, requiring very little effort.
-Best when served chilled, it is particularly popular during the hot summer months.
-It is a delightful treat that is likely to be addictive.
+This refreshing pickle can be made simply by soaking cucumbers, requiring very little effort.
+Best served chilled, it is especially popular during the hot summer months.
+It is a delightful treat that can be addictive.

 Japanese Pickled Whole Cucumbers (Asazuke)